Be sure to choose the correct Application Version from the dropdown on the right to see only information that applies to

-To use Amazon for report and folder management, enter your connection string in the Report Path field of your config file.
+To use Amazon for report and folder management, enter your connection string in the Report Path field of the configuration.

 For EC2, the Report Path should be defined as:

 Temporary File Storage

-To use Amazon for temp file storage, enter your connection string in the Temp Cloud Service field in your config file.
+To use Amazon for temp file storage, enter your connection string in the Temp Cloud Service field of the configuration.

 For EC2, the Temp Path should be defined as: